 Porting TNs - Enter the fax number that you want to port.

-Requested Port Date - Enter the date you want to port to occur.
+Requested Port Date - Enter the date you want to port to occur or ASAP (recommended).
 Note that it must be at least 10 days from the date the form is submitted, and the date is not guaranteed.

 Existing Billing Telephone Number (BTN) with current provider - Enter your billing telephone number on file with your current fax carrier.
 Note: a very common reason for fax port request rejection is an incorrect BTN.
 Please verify this information with your current fax carrier.